TNT Sports 4: Other sports

 On 30 July 2009, ESPN announced that they will cover the up to three live matches a week plus highlights from the Australian Football League including the four-week finals series culminating with the Grand Final.
 As part of the same announcement, it was revealed that ESPN will show Deutsche Tourenwagen Masters live.
 BT Sport now show this after the acquisition of ESPN by BT Sport.

 ESPN screened their first live boxing event on 19 September 2009, broadcasting Friday Night Fights from America with Guillermo Rigondeaux topping the bill.
 On 8 December 2010, Premier Sports announced an exclusive UK deal for 31 live Friday Night Fight events from January 2011 on an initial 2-year deal.
 BT Sport now show this.

 ESPN aired the 2009 National Rugby League first Preliminary Final live on 25 September, the second Preliminary Final on 26 September and the Grand Final live on 4 October.
 Premier Sport now airs this.

 On 3 March 2010, ESPN agreed a deal for the UK broadcast rights to the first ever European Winter X Games.
-All competition finals from the Winter X Games Europe at the French ski resort of Tignes was shown live and exclusive from 10–12 March.
+All competition finals from the Winter X Games Europe at the French ski resort of Tignes was shown live and exclusive from 10 to 12 March.

-On 4 March 2010, ESPN agreed a deal for the UK broadcast rights to the 2010 World Indoor Athletic Championships held between 12–14 March at the ASPIRE Dome in Doha.
+On 4 March 2010, ESPN agreed a deal for the UK broadcast rights to the 2010 World Indoor Athletic Championships held between 12 and 14 March at the ASPIRE Dome in Doha.